code16/sharp/docs/guide/commands.md

 ### Command scope: instance or entity

 The example above is an "entity" case: Command applies to a subset of entities, or all of them.
-The `EntityListQueryParams` object passed as a parameter (named `$params`) can be used to extract the context (search, page, filters, ...), just like in the `getListData()` of the EntityList.
+To get the EntityList context (search, page, filters...), you can check `$this->queryParams`, just like in the EntityList itself.

 To create an instance Command (relative to a specific instance), the Command class must extend `Code16\Sharp\EntityList\Commands\InstanceCommand`.
-The execute method signature is a little bit different:
+The execute method signature is a bit different:

 ```php
 public function execute($instanceId, array $params = []): array